lucky-wolf/DW2-XL/README.md

 - Race assimilation is radically slower than in vanilla

 ## Latest Changes

+### v1.19.6
+- DW2 1.2.0.6 compatible and required
+- Updated to latest bundles from @salemonz with a new ID system

 ### v1.19.5
 - DW2 1.2.0.5 compatible and required